-- 5.1 Submit a detailed Drilling and Blasting Plan that is approved by the Guyana Geology and Mines Commission (GGMC) before blasting activities commence on the concession. - 5.2 Adhere to the protocols outlined in the Drilling and Blast Plan; any modification of the said Plan must be approved by the GGMC and submitted to the Agency within two (2) weeks from date of approval. - 5.3 Employ a drilling and blasting supervisor, who is certified and licensed by the Guyana Geology and Mines Commission (GGMC). - 5.4 Usage, storage, transport, handling, and general management of explosives shall be done in accordance with relevant laws and regulations including the Explosives Act, 1989, and subsequent amendments and the requirements of the Guyana Geology and Mines Commission and the Guyana Police Force. - 5.5 Ensure the appropriate blast design parameters are in place prior to the actual blasting.
-Attain minimum ground vibration by the utilization of: - i.
-Appropriate delay intervals for charge ignition; - ii.
-Appropriate pattern; - iii.
-Orientation of blast holes; and - iv.
-Confinement of the charge. - 5.6 Avoid secondary blasting as much as possible, rather, drop balling, using a heavy mass operated by a dragline shall be considered. - 5.7 Review blast design when necessary to ensure the size of the Maximum Instantaneous Charges (MICs), detonating sequence and that the correct stemming is in place. - 5.8 Utilise deck charges to reduce ground vibrations. - 5.9 Evacuate and guard all sites before shots are fired.
-A distinctive audible warning signal must be given before firing and at the all-clear, and notify nearby communities and homesteads of blasting times. - 5.10 After the firing of Blast pattern, a Post Blast inspection must be conducted by a Certified Blaster/Shotfirer to identify any potential hazards or evidence of a misfire and/or the associated corrective action required to make the area safe before an
+- 5.2 Employ a drilling and blasting supervisor, who is certified and licensed by the Guyana Geology and Mines Commission (GGMC). - Usage, storage, transport, handling, and general management of explosives shall be done in accordance with relevant laws and regulations including the Explosives Act, 1989, and subsequent amendments and the requirements of the Guyana Geology and Mines Commission and the Guyana Police Force. - 5.4 Ensure the appropriate blast design parameters are in place prior to the actual blasting.
+Attain minimum ground vibration by the utilization of: - I. Appropriate delay intervals for charge ignition; - II.
+Appropriate pattern; - III.
+Orientation of blast holes; and - IV.
+Confinement of the charge. - 5.5 Avoid secondary blasting as much as possible, rather, drop balling, using a heavy mass operated by a dragline shall be considered. - Review blast design when necessary to ensure the size of the Maximum Instantaneous Charges (MICs), detonating sequence and that the correct stemming is in place. - 5.7 Utilize deck charges to reduce ground vibrations. - 5.8 Evacuate and guard all sites before shots are fired.
+A distinctive audible warning signal must be given before firing and at the all-clear, and notify nearby communities and homesteads of blasting times. - After the firing of Blast pattern, a Post Blast inspection must be conducted by a Certified Blaster/Shot firer to identify any potential hazards or evidence of a misfire and/or the associated corrective action required to make the area safe before an "ALL Clear" is given prior to personnel and/or equipment being allowed back into blast radius. - Blast Pattern should be allowed a "Post Blast Fume Dispersion" time of 30-40 minutes to allow prevailing winds or air currents enough time to readily dilute and dissipate to the atmosphere any gases generated in open pit blasting before the Re-entry of Personnel to this area. - After entering Blast radius any person experiencing sudden acute effects of coughing, shortness of breath or irritation of the mucous membranes of the eyes, nose or throat following post-blast Nitric Oxide (NOx) events must be examined by a medical practitioner without delay, even if no NOx smell was noticed or symptoms are mild.